nokia/crl-interactivesessions/sphinxdocs/plan/solution.rst

    for unit testing purposes, which would simplify unit testing of the components of *RemoteRunner*

- - For diagnostics an logging actor could be created.
+ - For diagnostics a logging actor could be created.

  - New feature development and maintanence of the *RemoteRunner* does not need to touch the :ref:`actormodel` framework.